 The dependency between targets and the flow of properties can be

-visualized by passing --graphviz=<some_prefix>
+visualized by passing --graphviz=<some_prefix> to the

 CMake command call, producing a graph file: